How to load 3D content in AR scenarios at runtime in xr-frame

 The

-typein the parameters refers to the resource type,assetIdrefers to the loaded resource id, andsrcrefers to the url of the resource, usually the address of the resource hosting server.The
+typeparameter refers to the resource type,assetIdrefers to the resource id after loading, andsrcrefers to the resource URL, usually the address of the resource hosting server.Record

 Use

-Using the createXRNodeFromNodeAnnotation method provided by the plugin object can create a child node of Block based on the EMA data, ensuring the 3D content is displayed in the correct spatial position.
+Using the createXRNodeFromNodeAnnotation method provided by the plugin object can create child nodes of Block based on EMA data, ensuring 3D content is displayed at the correct spatial position.

 const nodeAnnotation = annotation as easyar.ema.v0_5.Node; const xrNode: xrfs.XRNode = easyarPlugin.createXRNodeFromNodeAnnotation(nodeAnnotation, blockHolder); let panda = scene.createElement(xrFrameSystem.XRGLTF, { "model": "panda", "anim-autoplay": "" } ); xrNode.addChild(panda);

-How to mount content directly under a block without using annotations
+How to mount content directly under Block without using annotations

 Warning

-The prerequisite for using this method is that you have verified that the LocalTransform values can achieve the expected rendering effect in the xr-frame coordinate system.
+The prerequisite for using this method is that you have verified the LocalTransform value can achieve the expected rendering effect in the xr-frame coordinate system.

-For other cases, please use the annotation function of the Unity editor to achieve it.
+For other cases, please use the annotation function of the Unity editor to implement.

 Tip

-Select the Block node in the scene tree of the Unity editor and record the ID displayed in its Inspector panel.
+Select Block node in the scene tree of the Unity editor and record the ID displayed on the Inspector panel

-You can also check the Block ID in the cloud positioning library page.
+You can also find Block ID in the cloud positioning library page

 const blockID = "aaaa1234-bbbb-cccc-dddd-eeeeee123456"